 Commentary on option 3

-We observed in “Reflective exercise 1” that communicating with Aboriginal patients takes time, patience and an understanding of their cultural values.
+We observed in “Reflective exercise 1” that communicating with Indigenous patients takes time, patience and an understanding of their cultural values.
 Note in this option the difference in information exchange.
 Dr. Nyrit speaks more slowly and asks Clyde questions about his language, family and community.
-She expresses an interest in learning some Ojibway words, and Clyde responds in his native language (but actually using a derogatory term).
+She expresses an interest in learning some Mohawk words, and Clyde responds in his native language (but actually using a derogatory term).
 Note that he is not unwilling to talk, and as the interview proceeds, he interacts more with Dr. Nyrit.
 This is the beginning of a therapeutic alliance.

 Which way does the information flow this time: from physician to patient or from patient to physician?
 The interview does take more time, but at the end, Clyde seems willing to at least consider thinking about managing his diabetes, and Dr. Nyrit promises a definite follow-up.
 Will Clyde return?
 Is it more likely than in options 1 and 2?
 Also, if a therapeutic alliance has been formed, then the strategies employed in options 1 and 2 might be more successful.